KDE/documentation-develop-kde-org/README.md

 Other available options are:

 * `group:`, which lists sections with the same name under the same group.
-It can be seen in action in the [Kirigami tutorial](https://develop.kde.org/docs/use/kirigami/), with the groups Introduction, Style, Components and Advanced.
+It can be seen in action in the [Kirigami tutorial](https://develop.kde.org/docs/use/kirigami/), with the groups Introduction, Style, Components, and Advanced.
 The groups need to be listed in the `_index` file of the tutorial.
 * `aliases:`, which creates an alias which can be used to shorten links.
 This is useful when linking to that page from elsewhere in the Develop website.

 ## Hugo shortcodes